Woven Furniture Restorations

 A minimalist home showcases pieces like an art gallery and isn't cluttered.

-Eclectic interiors can be considered “opposites attract,” for example, mixing a farmhouse-style chair with an art deco piece.
+Eclectic interiors can be considered “opposites attract,” for example, mixing a farmhouse-style chair with an Art Deco piece.

 Coastal or cottage styles create a soothing place incorporating clean and simple with pops of natural tones and colours.